 One of the really cool things about subscribe buttons is that you can make changes to it after it's been added to your website, and updates will be applied automatically – no need to copy the code across again!

-To make a change, navigate to the subscriber list details page and click Grow your audience, in the right sidebar, to open the subscribe button test page.
+To make a change, navigate to the subscriber list details page and click Sign up forms, in the right sidebar, to open the subscribe button test page.
 Then click Make more changes to open the editor:

 Updates are applied automatically, so you should see the changes reflected on your website within 5-10 minutes.